'In the jaws of a beast': Tampa Bay triathlete recovers and recounts attack by massive alligator

 "He’s literally a walking miracle," Christine LaVerde said.
 "God’s truly blessed him."

-Reunion on Lake Thonotosassa: A family in the right place and the right time.
+Reunion on Lake Thonotosassa: A family in the right place at the right time.

 Three weeks after the attack, J.C.
 LaVerde reunited with the family that saved his life.
 J.C. and Christine brought orchids and a card with a handwritten note, "To the best of what humanity can/could produce," he wrote.